 Introduction to Sustainable Natural Wealth Development

 Money can be a force for good and play a huge role in our overall wellbeing and happiness.
-It lies at the foundation of our economic system and facilitates social movement, the distribution of resources and the exchange of knowledge, services and skills.
+It lies at the foundation of our economic system and facilitates social movement, the distribution of resources, and the exchange of knowledge, services, and skills.

-Money is one of our greatest inventions and is a cornerstone of modern society, yet commercial interests, unethical, practices and hierarchical power structures have come to paint a very different picture.
+Money is one of our greatest inventions and is a cornerstone of modern society, yet commercial interests, unethical, practices, and hierarchical power structures have come to paint a very different picture.

 Our society is built upon an ideology of growth at all costs.
-Growth and money both mean power, yet in order to maintain it’s value, our monetary system is built on scarcity, which empowers some at the expense of the majority.
+Growth and money both mean power, yet in order to maintain their value, our monetary system is built on scarcity, which empowers some at the expense of the majority.